Unni Mary

 Unni Mary is an Indian actress who works mainly in Malayalam films.
-She has also worked in Telugu, Tamil and Kannada films, where she had used the screen name Deepa.
+She has also worked in Telugu, Tamil, Hindi and Kannada films, where she used the screen name Deepa.

 Personal life

-Unnimary was born to Augustine Fernandes and Victoria.
+Unnimary was born 12 March 1962 to Augustine Fernandes and Victoria.
 She had her primary education from St. Teresa's Convent School, Ernakulam.
 She has a brother, Joseph Martin.
 She started learning classical dance from the age of three.
 Her mother used to own a ballet troupe and she performed in many stages in India and abroad.

 She married Rejoy, a professor at St. Albert's College, Ernakulam on 12 March 1982, and they have a son, Nirmal.
 Their son Nirmal is married to Ranjini and they have a son, Rihan.